 XII.
-Misc. - Administrative & Rulemaking Proceedings72
+Misc. - Administrative & Rulemaking Proceedings

-ACPA Petition for Capacity Accreditation Technical Conference (AD23-10)
+• ACPA Petition for Capacity Accreditation Technical Conference (AD23-10)

 On August 22, 2023, the American Clean Power Association asked the FERC to convene a technical conference "to explore ways to improve the accreditation of resources' capacity value in ISO/RTO regions with and without capacity markets, as well as in non-ISO/RTO regions.
 Comments on the ACPA request were due on or before October 2, 2023.
 The IRC opposed the ACPA request.
 Comments supporting, or not opposing, a technical conference were filed by, among others: ACRE, AEU, Calpine, Colorado PUC, EPSA, NYU Law School Policy Integrity Institute, Pine Gate Renewables, SCE, SEIA, Sierra Club, UCS, and University of Chicago Law School.
+Both ACPA and the PJM IMM answered the October 2 comments.
 This matter is pending before the FERC.